-EMDR stands for eye-movement desensitisation and reprocessing therapy, and is one of the leading trauma therapies today.
+EMDR stands for Eye-Movement Desensitisation and Reprocessing, and is one of the leading trauma therapies today.

 If EMDR is recommended:

-- I will initially explain the approach, as using eye movements can feel quite different to other types of talking therapy.
+- I will initially explain the approach, as it might feel different to other types of therapy.

 - We will develop resources and positive coping skills so you can feel safe thinking about what happened.